10 Strategies to Reduce Employee Turnover and Retain Key Talent in 2023

 Today’s candidates aren’t just after the fattest pay checks.
 They’re more interested in companies that can help them achieve professional growth.

-10. Organise Team Building Activities
+10. Organize Team Building Activities

-Organisations with a high focus on boosting retention must value interpersonal relationships, which can easily be strengthened through team-building activities.
+Organizations with a high focus on boosting retention must value interpersonal relationships, which can easily be strengthened through team-building activities.
 According to GoRemotely, extremely connected teams see a 21% increase in profitability.

 Moreover, if employees forge meaningful relationships with their colleagues, they are more likely to stick around long-term.